 Republic Wireless launched in 2010 as a service provider that defaults to Wi-Fi for connectivity instead of 3G or 4G LTE.
 Nevertheless, it does have partnerships with T-Mobile and Sprint, giving subscribers networks for supplemental coverage.

 Republic rate plans are no-contract, meaning there’s no long-term commitment and subscribers can go month-to-month.
+There is a 14-day cancellation policy.

 Things are really simple in that there is basically one option: $15 per month for unlimited talk and text.
 Data is added at $5 per gigabyte.
 So, a 1GB plan is $20 per month, 2GB is $25, and so forth.